Home » Blog » Banana Bread (No Baking Soda)

 • A simple recipe made with pantry staples.

 • No baking soda is required.
-This recipe uses self-raising flour, which does away with baking soda or the need to add rising agents.
+This recipe uses self-raising flour, eliminating the need to add baking soda or other rising agents.

 • Irresistible flavor: Adding lots of mashed bananas makes this bread wonderfully moist, flavorful, and delicious with each bite.